 - Someone associated with a meaningful time commitment in your life (e.g., the executive of a nonprofit organization to which you have dedicated a significant number of hours volunteering)

-- Ensure that this person can add something substantial and, of course, positive to your overall profile and that reading their letter of endorsement would be worth the admissions reader’s time in evaluating your candidacy.
+Ensure that this person can add something substantial and, of course, positive to your overall profile and that reading their letter of endorsement would be worth the admissions reader’s time in evaluating your candidacy.

-2. Rather than directly asking someone for an informal recommendation, start by connecting with them in person or over the phone, expressing your excitement for the target school and asking their advice about applying and attending the program.
+2. Rather than directly asking someone for an informal recommendation, start by connecting with them in person or over the phone, expressing your excitement for the target school and asking their advice about applying to and attending the program.
 Ideally, after your conversation, they will be inspired to volunteer to write a letter of endorsement for you.

 3. Limit your use of informal recommendations to only your top one or two programs.
 Most likely, your recommender will ask you whether the school they are writing the recommendation for is your first choice, and you want to be able to genuinely answer, “Yes!”
 Remember that the school has not requested the letter and that your recommender is putting their reputation on the line in supporting you.
 Should you be admitted to the program and decline, this could reflect negatively on your recommender and damage your relationship with them.